Jaffa-Cakes/language-database/README.md

 ## About

 This project is a web application that allows users to compile a lexicon of words for a language from a variety of data sources and entries within those sources.
-Data in this application is intended to be imported from a Google Spreadsheets document, edited analysed within the application, and then exported to (Fieldworks Language Explorer)[https://software.sil.org/fieldworks/] where a dictionary can be created.
+Data in this application is intended to be imported from a Google Spreadsheets document, edited analysed within the application, and then exported to [Fieldworks Language Explorer](https://software.sil.org/fieldworks/) where a dictionary can be created.

+The application is intended to be used by linguists, initially developed during my time at [La Trobe University](https://www.latrobe.edu.au/) for [Andrew Tanner](https://github.com/akrtanner) to use in his work with the Woi Wurrung language.

+Contributions are welcome, and can be made by forking this repository and submitting a pull request detailing your changes.
+New issues can also be created to report bugs or request new features.

 ## Running